linzialessandro/Prime-Number-Theorem/README.md

 ### Overview

-The **Prime Number Theorem (PNT)** is one of the most profound results in analytic number theory, established independently by Jacques Hadamard and Charles Jean de la VallÃ©e Poussin in 1896.
+The **Prime Number Theorem (PNT)** is one of the most profound results in analytic number theory, established independently by Jacques Hadamard and Charles Jean de la Vallée Poussin in 1896.
 This theorem describes the asymptotic distribution of prime numbers among the positive integers, formalizing the intuitive observation that primes become increasingly sparse as numbers grow larger.

 ### Theorem Statement

-Let Ï€(x) denote the **prime counting function**, which counts the number of primes less than or equal to x.
+Let π(x) denote the **prime counting function**, which counts the number of primes less than or equal to x.
 The Prime Number Theorem states that:

-**Ï€(x) ~ x/ln(x) as x â†’ âˆž**
+**π(x) ~ x/ln(x) as x → ∞**

 More precisely:
 ```
-lim[xâ†’âˆž] Ï€(x)/(x/ln(x)) = 1
+lim[x→∞] π(x)/(x/ln(x)) = 1
 ```

 This asymptotic equivalence means that for large x, the probability that a randomly chosen integer near x is prime is approximately 1/ln(x).